odarroyo/RCF-3D-Analysis/README.md

 ## Overview

 RCF-3D-Analysis is a comprehensive web-based application for creating  three-dimensional reinforced concrete frame building models.
 Built with Streamlit and using OpenSeesPy and opseestools as backends, this tool provides an intuitive 11-tab interface for complete building model generation, from geometry definition to load application, with integrated visualization and preliminary analysis capabilities.
+A walkthrough of the app functionality is available at: https://youtu.be/VEi5oyEf1lU

 ## Features